-As part of the General Government strategic area, the Ethics Commission is dedicated to reinforcing public trust in the administration of government by informing County and municipal elected officials, the public, and the private sector about the Conflict of Interest and Code of Ethics laws and by seeking strict compliance with these laws.
+As part of the General Government strategic area, the Ethics Commission is dedicated to reinforcing public trust in the administration of government by informing the public and private sector about the Conflict of Interest and Code of Ethics laws and by seeking strict compliance with these laws.
 The Ethics Commission is authorized to investigate complaints and render advisory opinions related to the following County or municipal ordinances: Code of Ethics and Conflict of Interest, Lobbyist Registration and Reporting, Citizens' Bill of Rights, Ethical Campaign Practices, Whistleblowing, and the Public Service Honor Code.
-It also provides guidance on State of Florida Public Records and Government in the Sunshine laws.
 Community outreach and educational programs are also crucial components of the Ethics Commission's mission.
 The Ethics Commission hosts a wide array of programs to educate the public on issues concerning ethics, good governance, and accountability through town hall meetings, panel discussions, and training workshops, as well as local and national conferences and forums.

 The Ethics Commission, by Board ordinance, has jurisdiction extending to municipalities within Miami-Dade County.
 Its jurisdiction also extends to certain lobbyists, contractors, and vendors.
-The Ethics Commission works closely with the Office of the Inspector General and the State Attorney's Office, as well as other criminal law enforcement agencies.